-- File the renewal application form before the expiration deadline. - Pay all fees at least 15 days before the expiration deadline.
+- File the renewal application online before the expiration deadline. - Pay all fees at least 15 days before the expiration deadline to ensure any new plates can be mailed before the current registration expires.

-Note: Per Section 605 of the IRP Plan, You may display your renewal credentials prior to the effective date of the new registration period.
-Both the Cab Card from the prior registration and the Cab Card for the renewal period shall be carried in the vehicle until the new registration period begins.
+Per Section 605 of the IRP Plan, you may display your renewal credentials prior to the effective date of the new registration period.
+Both the Cab Card from the prior registration and the Cab Card for the renewal period shall be carried in the vehicle (or electronically) until the new registration period begins.

-The following are the expiration dates and enforcement dates.
+The following are the expiration dates and enforcement dates: